-How To Deal With Imposter Syndrome As An Artist
+Overcome Imposter Syndrome As An Artist (Self-Doubt)

-We often compare our work with others, and it’s important to overcome our self doubts to improve as an artist!
+We often compare our work with others, and it’s important to overcome our self-doubts to improve as an artist!

 How can you deal with Imposter Syndrome?
 First, you need to accept it and that it’s common to happen.
 Then you fight it.
-Take a break, work on things you love and feel confident in, and share your worries with a friend, partner or family!
+Take a break, work on things you love and feel confident in, and share your worries with a friend, partner, or family!

 It is important to know that you’re not alone and that this is not a permanent feeling as long as you don’t let it get to you.
-Give some time to yourself and your art if needed, but never give up!
-Let’s go over this matter with some tips to overcome imposter syndrome.

 What Is Imposter Syndrome?

-Impostor Syndrome (also known as failed artist syndrome) is when an artist feels they are not good enough and don’t have the skills required to be successful.
+Imposter Syndrome (also known as failed artist syndrome) is when a creative feels they are not good enough or feel inadequate in their art creation process.

 Do you ever feel like your art isn’t enough?
 Is self-doubt looming over you?